ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Close: The action an application takes on a Connection to indicate that it no longer intends to send data, is no longer willing to receive data, and that the protocol SHOULD signal this state to the remote system if the transport protocol allows this.
 (Note that this is distinct from the concept of "half-closing" a bidirectional connection, such as when a FIN is sent in one direction of a TCP connection.
 Indicating the end of a stream in the Transport Services architecture is possible using Message Properties when sending.)

-* Abort: The action the application takes on a Connection to indicate a Close and also indicate that the Transport System SHOULD NOT attempt to deliver any outstanding data.
+* Abort: The action the application takes on a Connection to indicate a Close and also indicate that the Transport Services system SHOULD NOT attempt to deliver any outstanding data.
 This is intended for immediate termination of a connection, without cleaning up state.

-## Transport System Implementation Concepts
+## Transport Services Implementation Concepts

 This section defines the set of objects used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.